 2. Visit Magnetic Hill

-Magnetic Hill is one of Canada’s most visited natural wonders and is a historic property.
+Magnetic Hill is one of Canada’s most-visited natural wonders and a historic property.
 There is no cost to visit the hill if you go after closing time.
-The hill has a natural ability to pull a car uphill when it is in neutral and the brake is released.
-So, Magnetic Hill is an optical illusion and a lot of fun to do.
+The hill has a natural tendency to pull a car uphill when the car is in neutral and the brake is released.
+So, Magnetic Hill is an optical illusion and a lot of fun.

 3. Irishtown Nature Park